appliedtopology/ctl/Building.md

 If the instructions so far have not helped you to escape dependency hell.
 Do not fear.
 We have tried to make such non-simple installs as _simple as possible_.

-If you are having trouble please do file an issue
+If you are having trouble please do [file an issue](https://github.com/appliedtopology/ctl/issues).

 ## Local Dependencies
 So you dont have root access, or, you don't want to do a system wide installation, or, you want to try and compile against some special version of a dependency.
 No problem!